 The case is being heard in the Manchester Country Court.
 At the moment the law allows delayed flight compensation to be claimed for up to six years following a delayed flight.
 Ryanair have contested the case, the argument being that passengers should only get a two year window in which to claim.
-They have stated that passengers agree they would only have 2 years in which to claim flight delay compensation when they accept the terms and conditions on buying a Ryanair ticket and insist passengers waive their right to the six-year limitation.
+They have stated that passengers agree they would only have 2 years in which to claim compensation when they accept the terms and conditions on buying a Ryanair ticket and insist passengers waive their right to the six-year limitation.

 If the decision goes against Ryanair, potentially they could face claims from more than 2,000,000 passengers.